PipedreamHQ/docs/docs/workflows/steps/triggers/README.md

 $respond({
   status: 200,
   headers: { "my-custom-header": "value" },
-  body: { message: "My custom response" }, // This can be any string, object, or Buffer });
+  body: { message: "My custom response" }, // This can be any string, object, Buffer, or Readable stream });
 ```

-The value of the `body` property can be either a string, object, or [Buffer](https://nodejs.org/api/buffer.html#buffer_buffer) (binary data).
+The value of the `body` property can be either a string, object, a [Buffer](https://nodejs.org/api/buffer.html#buffer_buffer) (binary data), or a [Readable stream](https://nodejs.org/api/stream.html#stream_readable_streams).
 Attempting to return any other data may yield an error.

+In the case where you return a Readable stream:

+- You must `await` the `$respond` function (`await $respond({ ... }`)
+- The stream must close and be finished reading within your [workflow execution timeout](/limits/#time-per-execution).

 You can **Copy** [this example workflow](https://pipedream.com/@dylburger/issue-an-http-response-from-a-workflow-p_ljCRdv/edit) and make an HTTP request to its endpoint URL to experiment with this.